Led Zeppelin Albums Ranked With Best Song Choices

 # 6 – Led Zeppelin III

 Released in 1970.
 Our favorite Led Zeppelin song from the album was “Since I’ve Been Loving You” with the “Immigrant Song,” and “Celebration Day,” second and third.
-Led Zeppelin III was a very different sounding record form their first two albums.
+Led Zeppelin III was a very different sounding record from their first two albums.
 There was a much more Celtic vibe that resonated through the album.

 Led Zeppelin III Complete Review